 Dr. Black serves as the Executive Director of the Carolinas Communication Association and has served in leadership roles at the National Communication Association and the Southern States Communication Association.
 He serves on 12 editorial boards, including the Indigenous-centered American Indian Quarterly and the American Indian Culture and Research Journal.
 Dr. Black is the recipient of a National Endowment for the Humanities grant for work on queer archives and a Waterhouse Family grant award for his work on LGBTQIA leader Harvey Milk.

-Dr. Black will be teaching CANA 3V92 Social Activism and Culture in Canada and the United States at Brock University in winter 2020.
+Dr. Black is returning to Brock in D3 of 2021-22 and will be teaching CANA 3V92 Social Activism and Culture in Canada and the United States.
+He previously visited Brock in 2019 but his stay was cut short due to the global COVID-19 pandemic.

 Dr. Black will be conducting interviews with members of Indigenous communities in the Niagara area and in the province concerning the mascotting of First Nations, Métis, and Inuit people.
 He will work on his book project comparing Canadian and American mascotting practices and decolonial activism while in residence at Brock.